 Until now the “development” in L3F was perceived from social, economic and financial angles.
 However, the experiences during 2012-2015 showed that there is the need to transit to “sustainable development” emphasizing a process which is socially equitable, economically viable, financially feasible and environmentally sustainable.

-During 2015-2021, the focus would be to scale up L3F at the provincial, national and international level convincing governments, civil society, industries, financial institutions and development institutions/organizations regarding the viability and advantages of the L3F approach for all the stakeholders.
+During COL's 2015-2021, the focus is on scaling up L3F at the provincial, national and international level convincing governments, civil society, industries, financial institutions and development institutions/organizations regarding the viability and advantages of the L3F approach for all the stakeholders.
 They will be encouraged to reach large number of farming communities, particularly marginalized communities, women and youth, and provide them with opportunities for strengthening their livelihoods in a sustainable manner.
 This period will signify the transition from the local level model to a self-sustaining proliferation and internalization process at the provincial, national and international level.

 75,000 participants with increased income and food security through L3F programming

 14 sites in 9 countries in Africa, Asia and the Caribbean

 Income of women farmers improved by 20% due to L3F work in Kenya